ircv3/ircv3-specifications/core/sts-3.3.md

 Servers MAY send this key to securely connected clients, but it will be ignored.

+## Client implementation considerations

+This section is non-normative.

+For increased user protection and more advanced management of cached STS policies, clients should consider implementing features such as the following:

-## No user recourse
+### No immediate user recourse

-User recourse should not be possible if the client fails to establish a secure connection for any reason with a server which the client has a STS policy for.
+If a client fails to establish a secure connection for any reason with a server advertising an STS policy, there should be no immediate user recourse.
 For example the user should not be presented with a dialog that allows them to proceed with the connection.
 A failure to establish a secure connection should be treated similarly to a server error that the user is unable to do anything about except retrying at a later time.

 This is to ensure that it is not possible to fool users into allowing a man-in-the-middle attack.

-## Security considerations
+### User-declared STS policy

+Clients may allow users to explicitly define an STS policy for a given host, before any interaction with the host.
+This could help prevent a "Bootstrap MITM vulnerability" as discussed in General security considerations.

+### Pre-loaded STS policies

+As further protection against bootstrap MITM vulnerabilities, clients may choose to include a pre-loaded list of known hosts with STS policies.
+Such lists should be compiled on an opt-in basis, by request of IRC network administrators.
+Hosts should be verified to be correctly advertising an STS policy before inclusion.

+Clients should consider how their release upgrade cycle compares to server policy expiry times when compiling pre-loaded lists.
+Implementations should be able to provide updates to user installed pre-load lists within an appropriate time frame of host policies expiring.

 ### STS policy deletion or rejection

-Clients SHOULD allow users to delete cached STS policies on a per-host basis, in case a server's policy is accidentally or maliciously injected on a secure connection.
+Clients should allow users to delete cached STS policies on a per-host basis, in case a server's policy is accidentally or maliciously injected on a secure connection.

-Clients MAY additionally provide the ability to reject STS policies on a per-host basis as an additional mitigation.
+Clients may additionally provide the ability to reject STS policies on a per-host basis as an additional mitigation.

 These features should be made available very carefully in both the user interface and security senses.
 Deleting or rejecting a cache entry for a known STS host should be a very deliberate and well-considered act -- it shouldn't be something that users get used to doing as a matter of course: e.g., just "clicking through" in order to get work done.
+In other words, these features should not violate the "no immediate user recourse" section.

+## Server implementation considerations

+### Policy expiry time

+IRCd configurations and network administrators should consider whether expiry times represent a constant value into the future, or a fixed expiry time.

+Constant values into the future can be achieved by a configured number of seconds being sent in the `duration` key on each connection attempt.

+Fixed expiry times will involve a dynamic `duration` value being calculated on each connection attempt.

+Which approach to take will depend on a number of considerations.
+For example, a server may wish their STS Policy to expire at the same time as their domain certificate.
+Alternatively, a server may wish their STS policy to last for as long as possible.

+Server implementations should consider employing a value of `duration=0` in their default configurations.
+This will require server administrators to deliberately set an expiry according to their specific needs rather than an arbitrary generic value.

+## General Security considerations

-### STS policy injection
+### STS policy stripping

-It is possible for attackers to inject the STS policy into a plaintext connection.
-This causes the client to reconnect over TLS and either fail, or connect successfully over TLS but discover that the `sts` cap is not present.
+It's possible for an attacker to strip the STS `port` value from an initial connection established via an insecure connection, before the policy has been cached by the client.
+This represents a Bootstrap MITM (man-in-the-middle) vulnerability.

+Clients may choose to mitigate this risk by implementing features such as user-declared and pre-loaded STS policies, as described in the "Client implementation considerations" section.

-### Policy expiration
+### Policy expiry

 It is possible that a client successfully receives the STS policy from a server but later on attackers begin to block all secure connection attempts from the client to the server until the policy expires.
 At that time, the client will revert back to a non-secure connection.
 Servers SHOULD advertise a long enough duration which makes this scenario less likely to happen.

+Servers should choose an appropriate `duration` value according with reference to the "Server implementation considerations" section to avoid inadvertent expiry issues.

+### Denial of Service

+STS could be used to inflict Denial of Service (DoS) on IRC servers in a number of ways.
+Some non-exhaustive examples include:

+* An attacker can inject an STS policy into an insecure connection.
+This causes the client to reconnect on a secure port, which may fail persistently if the server isn't listening for secure connections.
+This can be mitigated in clients by allowing for STS policy rejection as described in the "Client implementation considerations" section.

+* A server administrator may incorrectly configure an STS policy for a server without valid secure connection capabilities.
+For example either a mistake is made, a certificate is allowed to expire without being renewed, or is deemed insecure by new vulnerabilities discovered in hash algorithms.
+Care must be taken when choosing policy expiry times, as discussed in "Server implementation considerations", in particular when hosts are included in client pre-load policy lists.
+The ability to set a `duration=0` value at any time to revoke an STS policy is also a useful protection against such mistakes.

 ## Examples